AbhinavChoudhary24167/Error-Code-Correction/README.md

 The script estimates the energy required for a read operation based on the number of parity bits and detected errors.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on building the project with the provided Makefile and running the smoke test suite.

 ## License

 This project is licensed under the [MIT License](LICENSE).